hellhound/unlinker4flash/README.md

 In many cases it's undesirable that a given (temporary) file be unlinked by some other program.

-A scenario in which I find useful to trick a program into thinking that a files was unlinked is when libflashplugin.so tries to unlink a temporary-flv video that I'm currently watching.
+A scenario in which I find useful to trick a program into thinking that a file was unlinked is when libflashplugin.so tries to unlink a temporary-flv video that I'm currently watching.
 This is why I created unlinker4flash.